skeeto/skeeto.github.com/_posts/2017-06-19-Building-and-Install-Software-in-HOME.markdown

 in its search for libraries, and it will only have an effect on that particular program/library.
 This also applies to `dlopen()`.

-Some software will configure the runpath by default, but usually you need to configure this yourself with the linker `-rpath` option in `LDFLAGS`.
+Some software will configure the runpath by default in their build system, but often you need to configure this yourself.
+The simplest way is to set the `LD_RUN_PATH` environment variable when building software.
+Another option is to manually pass `-rpath` options to the linker via `LDFLAGS`.
 It's used directly like this:

     $ gcc -Wl,-rpath=$HOME/.local/lib -o foo bar.o baz.o -lquux